-Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout and the absence of flooring or crawl boards.
+Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout and storage items.

-Wall panelling prevented accurate damp readings being taken.
+Wall panelling to the kitchen and bathroom prevented accurate damp readings being taken.

 No inspection has been possible to flooring timbers beneath any sanitary fitting, kitchen appliances or other wet areas was possible.
 Timbers are assumed to be in a satisfactory condition.